wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 socialImg: "./social.jpg"
 ---

-**Redux Toolkit** (RTK) is the [recommended toolset by Redux Team](https://redux.js.org/style-guide/style-guide#use-redux-toolkit-for-writing-redux-logic) for writing Redux.
+**Redux Toolkit** (RTK for short) is the [recommended toolset by Redux Team](https://redux.js.org/style-guide/style-guide#use-redux-toolkit-for-writing-redux-logic) for writing Redux code.
 RTK provides simple utility functions to write cleaner, easier and reusable code.
 Out of the box, RTK comes with useful Redux packages like Redux Thunk and Immer.

 **In this article, I'll walk you through how to implement Redux Toolkit on a React app that *already* uses Redux.** I'll use an app called *ColorsApp*, it's a small project I created during a livestream earlier.[^1] This article assumes you have an understanding of both React and Redux.

-In case you prefer see the code on your editor, I've created two branches on ColorsApp repo, so you can compare the code from before and after the RTK implementation.
-See [pre-redux-toolkit](https://github.com/wunnle/colorsApp/tree/pre-redux-toolkit) and [redux-toolkit-implementation](https://github.com/wunnle/colorsApp/tree/feature/redux-toolkit-implementation) on GitHub.
+In case you prefer to read the code on your editor, you can clone [pre-redux-toolkit](https://github.com/wunnle/colorsApp/tree/pre-redux-toolkit) and [redux-toolkit-implementation](https://github.com/wunnle/colorsApp/tree/feature/redux-toolkit-implementation) branches from GitHub and compare the code.

 Let's get to it.